marssaxman/ozette/README.md

-Lindi is an editing shell for software development.
+Ozette is an editing shell for software development.
 It combines a directory browser, a text file editor, and a command console within a tabbed window interface modelled on pico/nano, using a control-key scheme based on familiar desktop application conventions.

-Lindi is an opinionated tool designed around the way I like to write code, and universal usefulness is not a goal.
+Ozette is an opinionated tool designed around the way I like to write code, and universal usefulness is not a goal.
 I am releasing it in case there are other people with a similar development style who might happen to like it.

-Lindi is not intended to compete with complex, sophisticated editors like vi or emacs, because I spend a lot more time thinking about code than writing it and have never felt like complex editors were worth the bother.
+Ozette is not intended to compete with complex, sophisticated editors like vi or emacs, because I spend a lot more time thinking about code than writing it and have never felt like complex editors were worth the bother.
 Its editor is very simple but it offers everything I actually use.